 I was 16 that dark Monday night when my family and I watched Kennedy’s ominous address.
 I assume most Americans who had a television were tuned in because White House Press Secretary Pierre Salinger had announced the President would address the nation “on a matter of the highest national urgency.”
 That night at 6:30 p.m.
 Walter Cronkite couldn’t report all the news until the presidential address began.
 He started to end the CBS broadcast with his usual sign-off: “That’s the way it is.”
 But he stopped and looked directly into the camera: “Well, we’ll find out the way it is in a few minutes.”

-President Kennedy, speaking calmly but firmly, announced the Soviet Union was installing offensive nuclear weapons in Cuba.
+President Kennedy, speaking calmly but firmly – and with no hint of a sinus infection – announced the Soviet Union was installing offensive nuclear weapons in Cuba.

 “To halt this offensive buildup, a strict quarantine on all offensive military equipment under shipment to Cuba is being initiated,” Kennedy said.
 “All ships of any kind bound for Cuba, from whatever nation or port, will, if found to contain cargoes of offensive weapons, be turned back.”

 The line in the presidential address that frightened me the most was this: